anoopsarkar/compilers-class/hw3.md

 More details about the task is provided by examining the testcases for this homework.

 The output should be in LLVM assembly which can be compiled to x86 assembly using the LLVM tools and run as a binary.
+We will use the binary `llvm-run` in the answer directory to create and run the binary from the Decaf programs in the testcases directory.

 Make sure you obey the following requirements:

 1. If your program succeeds in parsing the input you should exit from your program using `exit(EXIT_SUCCESS)`.
 And if your program finds an error in the input Decaf program you should exit using `exit(EXIT_FAILURE)`.
 The definitions of `EXIT_SUCCESS` and `EXIT_FAILURE` are in `cstdlib` (for C++) and in `stdlib.h` (for C).
-1. The output LLVM code should match the output LLVM code provided in the reference output for the testcases.
 1. You must dump the LLVM assembly by calling `TheModule->dump()` where `TheModule` is of type `llvm::Module*`.

 ## Development and upload procedure